Back

 Careers and Course Work

 Students who wish to pursue a career in cloning should possess a foundational grasp of biology and chemistry.
-Of cardinal importance is advanced course work in cell, molecular, and developmental biology.
+Advanced coursework in cell, molecular, and developmental biology is of cardinal importance.
 Many entry-level jobs exist in academic and industrial laboratories for those with a bachelor's degree in biology, biochemistry, or chemistry.
-Such jobs are usually laboratory technician positions, and good laboratory skills are required for such work.
-For those who wish to work as a leader of a research group, a PhD in either cell or developmental biology, a DVM., or MD degree is required.
+Such jobs are usually laboratory technician positions, and good laboratory skills are required.
+For those who wish to work as a research group leader, a PhD in either cell or developmental biology, a DVM, or an MD degree is required.

-Cloning work requires highly skilled technicians who are very dexterous and can look through microscopes for a long period of time while performing extremely fine manipulations.
+Cloning work requires highly skilled technicians who are very dexterous and can look through microscopes for a long period while performing extremely fine manipulations.
 Such techniques often require many weeks of practice to perfect, and a patient, forbearing personality greatly helps people in the cloning field.
-Because cloning experiments are also very labor intensive, a collaborative mind-set is also very helpful.
+Because cloning experiments are also very labor intensive, a collaborative mindset is also helpful.

 Many scientists are involved in cloning work in industry, and several biotechnology companies have divisions that investigate cloning technology.
 Because such companies normally attempt to clone organisms for profit, cloning divisions of biotechnology companies usually examine improving the efficiency and cost-effectiveness of cloning procedures to standardize the manufacture of clones.

-A large percentage of cloning scientists work in academic laboratories where they devote their time to more basic research questions.
+Many cloning scientists work in academic laboratories that devote their time to more basic research questions.
 Scientists in academic institutions must split their time between teaching and research.
-Other scientists who work for government laboratories such as the NIH can work on cloning, safety testing of cloned products, and other aspects of cloning without teaching responsibilities.
+Other scientists who work for government laboratories, such as the NIH, can work on cloning, safety testing of cloned products, and other aspects of cloning without teaching responsibilities.

 Social Context and Future Prospects

-Nevertheless, many people have raised concerns over cloning technologies.
-First, conservation biologists have suggested that cloning endangered species does not address the habitat destruction and environmental degradation that pushed these species to near extinction in the first place.
-Second, cloning only makes one species and does not re-create an ecosystem.
-For example, cloning cannot recapitulate a coral reef or an old growth forest.
-Thus, many argue that it is the wrong solution for the problem.
+Though cloning can help maintain and repopulate species on the brink of extinction, this concept highlights the superficial nature of this type of conservation remedy.
+Conservation biologists posit that cloning endangered species does not address the habitat destruction and environmental degradation that pushed these species to extinction in the first place.
+Second, cloning makes one species and does not recreate an ecosystem.
+For example, cloning cannot recapitulate a coral reef or an old-growth forest.
+Thus, many argue that it is the wrong solution to the problem.

-The most contentious aspect of cloning technologies is human genetic engineering and reproductive cloning.
-Until the cloning of the sheep Dolly in 1997, it was thought that adult specialized cells could not be made to revert to nonspecialized cells that can give rise to any type of cell.
+The most contentious aspects of cloning technologies are human genetic engineering and reproductive cloning.
+Until the cloning of the sheep Dolly in 1997, it was thought that adult specialized cells could not be made to revert to nonspecialized cells that could give rise to any type of cell.
 However, Dolly was created from a specialized adult cell from a ewe’s udder.
-US president Bill Clinton asked the National Bioethics Advisory Commission to form recommendations about the ethical, religious, and legal implications of human cloning.
-In June 1997, the commission concluded that attempts to clone humans are “morally unacceptable” for safety and ethical reasons.
-There was then a moratorium placed on using federal funds for human cloning.
-In January 1998, the US Food and Drug Administration (FDA) declared that it had the authority to regulate human cloning and that any human cloning must have FDA approval.
+US President Bill Clinton asked the National Bioethics Advisory Commission to form recommendations about the ethical, religious, and legal implications of human cloning.
+In June 1997, the commission concluded that attempts to clone humans were “morally unacceptable” for safety and ethical reasons, and restrictions were placed on the use of federal funds for human cloning.
+In January 1998, the US Food and Drug Administration (FDA) declared it had the authority to regulate human cloning and that any human cloning must have FDA approval.

 Transhumanists are some of the most energetic proponents of human cloning and genetic enhancement.
 As a movement, transhumanism regards infirmity, disease, aging, and death as undesirable and unnecessary and views science and technology as the means to defeat human limitations.
-Transhumanists' main argument for human cloning is that reproductive freedoms extend to everyone, and therefore, every human being has an inherent right to clone himself or herself.
+Transhumanists' main argument for human cloning is that reproductive freedoms extend to everyone, and therefore, every human has an inherent right to clone themselves.

 Bibliography